Bernstein-von Mises theorems for time evolution equations: Introduction

 where the $\varepsilon_i \sim \mathcal N(0,I)$ are independent and identically distributed (iid) Gaussian random noise.
 The infinite product probability measure describing the law of the sequence $Z^{(\infty)}$ arising from initial condition $\theta$ will be denoted by $P_{\theta}^\mathbb N$.

 The uncertainty about the state $\theta$ of the system before measurements are taken can be updated to a \textit{posterior distribution} on the $u_\theta$'s given $Z^{(N)}$, by applying the rules of conditional probability.
-This follows seminal ideas of Laplace (Chapter VI in \cite{L1812}) and nowadays is called \textit{Bayesian inference} \cite{GV17} or sometimes more specifically -- when considering dynamical systems in applied sciences -- `data assimilation' or `filtering' \cite{EVvL22, RC15, LSZ15, MH12, K03}.
-In infinite-dimensional settings where $\theta$ is a function, a typical approach is to model the initial condition by a Gaussian random field $(\theta(x): x \in \Omega)$ whose mean function is based on past knowledge (or in absence of it, equals zero) and whose covariance is an inverse power of the Laplace operator on $\Omega$.
+This follows seminal ideas of Laplace (Chapter VI in \cite{L1812}) and nowadays is called \textit{Bayesian inference} \cite{GV17} or sometimes more specifically -- when considering dynamical systems in applied sciences -- `data assimilation' or `filtering' \cite{EVvL22, RC15, LSZ15, MH12, K03}, where (\ref{data}) specifically corresponds to `deterministic' data assimilation without `model error'.
+In infinite-dimensional settings where $\theta$ is a function, a typical approach is to represent the uncertainty about the initial condition by a Gaussian random field $(\theta(x): x \in \Omega)$ whose mean function is based on past knowledge (or in absence of it, equals zero) and whose covariance is an inverse power of the Laplace operator on $\Omega$.
 If we denote by $\Pi$ the induced `prior' probability distribution on $\theta$, the updating step (i.e., Bayes' theorem) generates the posterior Gibbs' probability distribution for $\theta|Z^{(N)}$ of the form

 We also obtain an update for the whole dynamical system $u_\theta(t)$ whose marginal time distributions on $L^2(\Omega)$ are given by the image measures

 For the last observation times $t_{(N)} = \max_{i \le N} t_i \in (0,T],$ the preceding laws are sometimes called \textit{filtering distributions}; for $t>t_{(N)}$ they can be used to forecast future states of the system, while for $t<t_{(N)}$ the are referred to as `smoothing distributions', see, e.g., p.xii in \cite{LSZ15} or p.173 in \cite{RC15} for this terminology from the data assimilation literature.
 Various iterative algorithms exist that aim to compute these posterior measures by numerical (e.g., MCMC, or particle filter) methods \cite{S10, CRSW13, HSV14, RC15, LSZ15, CHSV24, GW24}.
 The resulting inferences are widely used in scientific application areas, but statistical theory for the performance of such methods in non-linear settings remains elusive.